The Employment Act: Starting Your Business in Singapore

 Maternity and Childcare Leave

 12 weeks of maternity leave should be entitled to an employee who is covered under the Employment Act.
-If employee fulfils following condition first eight weeks of maternity leave will be paid.
+If the employee fulfils the following conditions, the first eight weeks of maternity leave will be paid.

 a) The employee is employed for at least three months before the date of delivery;